OOI-CabledArray/QAQC_dashboard/README.md

 **The vue based frontend code can be found in `dashboard` directory.**

+See the [documentation](https://github.com/OOI-CabledArray/rca-data-tools/blob/main/docs/src/qaqc-dashboard.md) for all the components/repository to deploy the QAQC Dashboard.

 ## Running the png creation script

 1. Install the conda environment.